victoriaren2024/VictoriaRenPortfolio/README.md

 # VictoriaRenPortfolio

 Welcome to my portfolio!
-I’m an Applied Mathematics and Economics student at UC Santa Cruz with a focus on data analytics and data-driven strategy.
+I’m an Applied Mathematics student at UC Santa Cruz with a focus on data analytics and data-driven strategy.

 ## About Me
 I enjoy working at the intersection of quantitative analysis and real world decision making.
 My experience includes research, ml projects, and marketing/design analytics.